At the start of 2020 I had no idea about or experience in building websites, managing databases or handling payments online.

 At its core Thankbox runs on Laravel, and is written in PHP 7.4.
 Laravel is an absolute delight to work with.
 From its great, fluent Eloquent ORM, to its really robust queue system and most especially, its diverse ecosystem that's developed great open source packages - I am absolutely in love with it.
 Main reason being is that building things feels fast with it.
 It's opinionated, and I like that.
 I like someone telling me "this is the way you should write to make most of the framework".
 It allows me to focus on the product I'm building, not so much on how it's built.

 The frontend is mostly a Vue SPA (Single Page App), written in Typescript.
-I say mostly, because some server side rendering is used (in the form of Laravel blade templates) for things like the landing page and other static ones.
+I say mostly, because some server side rendering is used (in the form of Laravel blade templates) for things like the landing and about pages and a few other static ones.
 You can build your frontend in whatever you want with Laravel, but Vue is what they use most as an example.
 I like Vue, though it did take me awhile to understand how you're meant to use things like

 For CSS I use Tailwind.
 As someone who'd never used CSS before, Tailwind is a super friendly and easy way to get into it.
 All the class names make sense and you can make your pages looks nice very quickly.